-Community Transit budget documents are provided to give easy access to important information about agency revenues, expenditures and financial status.
+Community Transit financial documents are provided to give easy access to important information about agency revenues, expenditures

 Funding will go towards: